-In May 1950 the World Health Organization recommended the adoption for international use of the definition of fetal death as follows:
+In May 1950 the World Health Organization recommended the following definition of fetal death be adopted for international use:

-Death prior to the complete expulsion or extraction from its mother of a product of conception, irrespective of the duration of pregnancy; the death is indicated by the fact that after such separation, the fetus does not breathe or show any other evidence of life such as beating of the heart, pulsation of the umbilical cord, or definite movement of the voluntary muscles.16
+Death prior to the complete expulsion or extraction from its mother of a product of conception. irrespective of the duration of pregnancy; the death is indicated by the fact that after such separation. the fetus does not breathe or show any other evidence of life such as beating of the heart, pulsation of the umbilical cord, or definite movement of voluntary muscles.

 The term "fetal death" was defined on an all-inclusive basis to end confusion arising from use of such terms as stillbirth, abortion, and miscarriage.
 Shortly thereafter, this definition of fetal death was adopted by the National Center for Health Statistics as the nationally recommended standard.
-Currently all registration areas except Puerto Rico have definitions similar to the standard definition.17 Puerto Rico has no formal definition.
+Currently all registration areas except Puerto Rico have definitions similar to the standard definition.
+Puerto Rico has no formal definition.

-As another step toward increasing the comparability of data on fetal deaths for different countries, the World Health Organization recommended that in classifying fetal deaths for statistical purposes they be grouped as early, intermediate, and late.
-These groups are defined as follows:
+As another step toward increasing the comparability of data on fetal deaths for different countries, the World Health Organization recommended that for statistical purposes fetal deaths be classified as early, intermediate, and late.
+These groups are defined as follows.

-Less than 20 completed weeks of gestation

-(early fetal deaths) . Стоир І

-20 completed weeks of gestation but less the an

-28 (intermediate fetal deaths) Group II

-28 completed weeks of gestation and over

-(late fetal deaths) Group III

-Gestation period not classifiable in groups I, II,

-and III Group IV
+Less than 20 completed weeks of gesta- tion (early fetal deaths) Group I 20 completed weeks of gestation but less than 25 (intermediate fetal deaths) Group II 25 completed weeks of gestation and over (late fetal deaths) Group III Gestation period not classifiable in groups I. II. and III.
+Group IV

-Note that in table 3-13, group IV consists of fetal deaths with gestation not stated but presumed to be 20 weeks or more gestation.
+Note thatin table 3-13, group IV consists of fetal deaths with gestation not stated but presumed to be 20 weeks or more gestation.

 Until 1939 the nationally recommended procedure for registration of a fetal death required the filing of both a live-birth and a death certificate.
 In 1939 a separate Standard Certificate of Stillbirth (fetal death) was created to replace the former procedure.
-This was revised in 1949, 1955, 1956, and 1968.
-In 1978 the U.S. Standard Certificate of Fetal Death was replaced by the U.S. Standard Report of Fetal Death (figure 7-B).
+This was revised in 1949, 1955.
+1956, and 1965.
+In 1975 the Standard Certificate of Fetal Death was replaced by the Standard Report of Fetal Death (figure 7-B).

-The 1977 revision of the Model State Vital Statistics Act and Model State Vital Statistics Regulations,18 recommended that spontaneous fetal deaths of 20 weeks or more gestation, or a weight of 350 grams or more, and all induced terminations of pregnancy regardless of gestational age be reported and further that they be reported on separate forms.
+The 1977 revision of the Model State Vital Statistics Act and Model State Vital Statistics Regulations recommended that spontaneous fetal deaths of 20 weeks or more gestation, or a weight of 350 grans or more, and all induced terminations of pregnancy regardless of gestational age be reported and further that they be reported on separate forms.
 These forms are to be considered legally required statistical reports rather than legal documents.